${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Quantum Teichm uller theory

 \vs

-The intersections numbers completely determine a closed $\mathcal{P}$-link $\gamma$ up to $\mathcal{P}$-isotopy. \end{lemma} For a proof, we refer e.g. to \cite{FG06}; the intersection numbers are $2$ times the Fock-Goncharov tropical $\mathcal{A}$-coordinate of $\gamma$, and it is straightforward to re-construct $\gamma$ out of these numbers.
+The intersections numbers completely determine a closed $\mathcal{P}$-link $\gamma$ up to $\mathcal{P}$-isotopy. \end{lemma} For a proof, we refer to \cite{FG06}; the intersection numbers are two times the Fock-Goncharov tropical $\mathcal{A}$-coordinate of $\gamma$, and it is straightforward to reconstruct $\gamma$ out of these numbers.

 \vs